Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Kostant--Whittaker reduction and quantization

-Since $\psi$ is a character, it is indeed an action, moreover, it is locally nilpotent by the Whittaker assumption on $X$.
-Therefore, we can proceed exactly as in the proof of \cref{thm::mirabolic_tensor_structure} and use the fact that the analog of $F_{VW}(\vec{u})$ in this case is invertible as well. \end{remark}
+for some $x_i\in X$, $v_i \in V$.
+Indeed, recall that by Definition~\ref{def::whittaker_module}, the action of $\hbar^{-1} \n_-^{\psi}$ integrates to that of $N_-$.
+Therefore, we can proceed exactly as in the proof of Theorem~\ref{thm::mirabolic_tensor_structure} and use the fact that the analog of $F_{VW}(\vec{u})$ in this case is invertible as well. \end{Remark}

-\begin{example} Let $N=2$.
+\begin{Example} Let $N=2$.
 The Kirillov projector is given by

-Then the procedure described in the proof of \cref{thm::mirabolic_tensor_structure} gives the following formula for the twist:
+Then the procedure described in the proof of Theorem~\ref{thm::mirabolic_tensor_structure} gives the following formula for the twist:

 Observe that it does not depend on $u$.
 A version of it appeared in \cite{GerstenhaberGiaquintoSchack}, see also \cite{KhoroshkinStolinTolstoy}.
-An additional parameter in the formulas from \emph{loc. cit.} ($t$ in the former and $\lambda$ in the latter) corresponds to a choice of a non-degenerate character $\psi\colon \n_- \rightarrow k$ that we assumed to be $\psi(E_{21})=1$ for simplicity. \end{example}
+An additional parameter in the formulas from loc.\ cit.\ ($t$ in the former and $\lambda$ in the latter) corresponds to a~choice of a non-degenerate character $\psi\colon \n_- \rightarrow \C$ that we assumed to be $\psi(E_{21})=1$ for simplicity. \end{Example}